denis-yuen/workflow-dockstore-yml/README.md

 # workflow-dockstore-yml
-A repo that includes .dockstore.yml
+A repo that includes .dockstore.yml and is now also on qa